csaben/RadApp/README.md

 # RadApp
-code base for front end, backend, and rest of related docs
+Code base for front end, backend, and rest of related docs

 <!-- .slide -->